vjeux/jscodeshift/docs/modifying-the-ast.md

 If you are curious, check out the [list of all the specified builders](https://github.com/benjamn/ast-types/tree/master/def).

-## Replacing node
+## Replacing a node

-If you have access to the parent node and know in which field the node you want to update is, you can mutate it directly.
+If you have access to the parent node and know in which attribute the node you want to update is, you can mutate it directly.

 ```js
 path.node.callee = j.identifier('kikoo');
 ```

-In many cases, you are querying for the node you want to replace and you don't know the type of the parent nor in which field that node resides.
-For those cases, there's a handy helper called `replaceWith` that can be used if you have a `path` to that node (that has the parentPath information).
+In many cases howerver, you are querying for the node you want to replace and you don't know the type of the parent nor in which attribute that node resides.
+For those cases, there's a handy helper called `replaceWith` that can be used.
+Note that you cannot use it if you just have a `node`, you need its `path` as it contains the information to traverse up (`parentPath`).

 ```js
 j(path).replaceWith(j.identifier('kikoo'));